AmiraFadl/NMA-Project/README.md

 This repo contains code for the NMA 2022 fMRI project by the " The Nomads" group from Injera pod.

 > **Warning**
-> You can now open the notebooks by opening them in Github (click above) and then use the "Open in Colab" link
+> You can now open the notebook by opening it in Github (click above) and then use the "Open in Colab" link.

 ## Abstract: